Aleks4k/trovo-mana/README.md

 # trovo-mana
-Simple python script designed to farm trovo mana by invites.
+Simple python script designed to farm trovo mana by invites.<br>
+Im not sure if this script still works in 2022.<br>Before use make sure to setup variables toWho, who and pc_name.